andymeneely/project-timber-wolf/rules/RULES.md

 When all players have finished their Actions, one player rolls the four-sided security die.
 (The number on the bottom is the number that is rolled.)
 The event the occurs is the one counted along the track starting with the first event after the alert bar.
 Below is the translation of the event iconography:

 **Watch Where You're Going!** (neighboring).
-If a tile has exactly 2/3/4 characters on it, increase the alert bar by 2/3/4.
+For each hex tile or entrance tile with at least 2 characters on it, increase the alert bar by 2.

 **Caught in a Reflection** (adjacent to camera).
 For each player adjacent to a Live Camera, increase Alert(⚠) bar by 1.
 If a player is adjacent to multiple cameras, increase for each camera.